• Skincare

 Basically, beautiful inside and out.

-The bottles are clear, super-sleek, and come packed in a chic gray box — the elegance belying their environmental-friendly creds (90% recycled glass with soy-based caps, all packed into bio-based, biodegradable boxes).
+The bottles are clear and super-sleek, and they come packed in a chic gray box—the elegance belying their environmental-friendly credentials (90% recycled glass with soy-based caps, all packed into bio-based, biodegradable boxes).

 And then there’s the wearability and sillage (the trail of scent left by a perfume).
 Natural fragrances are not known for either.